JuanPyCena/CopyTool/README.md

 # How to install
-* Open a shell and go to thedesired installation directory
+* Open a shell and go to the desired installation directory
 * Enter: *git clone --recursive https://github.com/JuanPyCena/CopyTool.git*

 ## On Mac: